 Welcome to the Onteora Runners Club.
-We’re located in the Mid-Hudson Valley of New York State, in the shadow of the Catskill Mountains and currently number around 400 members.
+We’re located in the Mid-Hudson Valley of New York State, in the shadow of the Catskill Mountains.
 Our mission is to promote running and fitness for runners of all ages.

 We offer individual and family memberships.
 We hold numerous fun runs including the ever popular winter breakfast runs and weekday summer trail runs.
 The club sponsors a group of races at varied distances, from a mile race on the track, to a 10.5 mile race on singletrack trails, and a yearly competitive Grand Prix series followed by a fantastic awards banquet.
 As an added membership benefit, many area races give ORC members discounts on entry fees!

 Our bi-monthly newsletter includes running articles, a comprehensive area calendar, area race results, and race applications.
 Club members have a strong showing at local races and have also participated in marathons, multisport events, trail ultras, and relays.
 But most importantly, the ORC members are a great bunch of people from all walks of life enjoying the camaraderie and good health that our sport provides.